Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: Introduction

-The problem of noise stability is closely related to the problem of non-interactive correlation distillation (NICD) \cite{MOD05, MODRSS06, Yang07}, which is relevant for cryptographic information reconciliation, random beacons in cryptography and security, and coding theory.
+\textbf{Non-interactive correlation distillation (NICD)}.
+Our second motivation comes from the problem of NICD in information theory and computer science \cite{MOD05, MODRSS06, Yang07}, which is relevant to cryptographic information reconciliation, random beacons in cryptography and security, and coding theory.
 In its most basic form, the problem of NICD involves two players.
-Let $X\in\{0, 1\}^n$ be a uniformly random binary string transmitted to Alice and Bob through independent binary symmetric channels (i.e., $\text{BSC}(\epsilon)$) with cross-over probability $\epsilon$, i.e., each bit of $X$ is flipped independently with probability $\epsilon$.
-Suppose Alice and Bob receive $Y$ and $Y'$, respectively.
-They wish to maximize the agreement probability $\P(f(Y)=g(Y'))$ using Boolean functions $f$ and $g$, respectively.
+Let $X$ be a uniformly random binary string transmitted to Alice and Bob through independent binary symmetric channels with cross-over probability $\epsilon$ ($\text{BSC}(\epsilon)$).
+Upon receiving $Y$ and $Y'$, Alice and Bob output one bit without communication.
+Their goal is to maximize the probability that they give the same bit, i.e., $\P(f(Y)=g(Y'))$, where $f$ and $g$ are Boolean functions.
 Notice that

 We have